DFE-Digital/apply-for-teacher-training/docs/hotfix-deployment.md

    thread in Slack to #twd_apply.
 2. Fetch `master` to your local machine and create a branch called `hotfix` from the last deployed commit (not `HEAD` as we normally would).
-You can specify the last deployed commit using it's SHA and find out which SHA to use on the
+You can specify the last deployed commit using its SHA and find out which SHA to use on the
    [ops dashboard](https://apply-ops-dashboard.herokuapp.com/) - just
    look for the current production version.
 Push the new branch to Github.